-105. If a default is made in complying with section 104, the company and every director and other officer of the company who is knowingly and wilfully involved in the default shall be liable to a fine not exceeding 10 penalty units.
+105. If a default is made in complying with section 104, the company and every director and other officer of the company who is knowingly and wilfully involved in the default shall be liable to a fine of 500,000 kyats.